selvarajr96/ProMobiTechnTask/README.md

-# Android MVVM Base Architecture for Enterprise Mobile Application using Architectural Components
+# Android MVVM Based Architectural Components

-# Highlights

-1. MVVM Architectural pattern
-2. Offline Support
-3. Unit test demonstration using JUnit and Mockito
-4. UI unit test demonstartion using Espresso
-5. Gradle scripts for running sonarqube static code analysis, code coverage, etc.

 The application has been built with **offline support**.
 It has been designed using **Android Architecture components** with **Room** for offline data caching.
 The application is built in such a way that whenvever there is a service call, the result will be stored in local database.